openebs-archive/openebs-docs/docs/upgrade.md

 ------

 <center><p style="padding: 20px; margin: 20px 0; border-radius: 3px; background-color: #eeeeee;"><strong>
-Upgrade to 1.0-RC1 is currently not supported.
-Upgrade support from 0.9.0 will be available on 1.0-RC2 version.
+Upgrade to 1.0-RC2 is currently not supported.
+Upgrade support from 0.9.0 will be available on 1.0.0 GA version.
 </strong></p></center>

 Latest stable version of OpenEBS is 0.9.0.
 Check the release notes [here](https://github.com/openebs/openebs/releases/tag/0.9).
 This section describes about the upgrade from OpenEBS 0.8.2 to 0.9.0.